KingsleyWan/Grand-Honor/README.md

 ## Note: Each new feature moves from Low Priority -> High Priority -> Todo List.
 In short, low priority items will go up.

 ### Discovered Bugs:
-- Pinky completly freeze itself when it kills the player
+- Alpha completely freeze itself when it kills the player

 #### Note about bugs:
 Unless it crashes the game.
 Above bugs are put in low priority to be fixed.